 The story of a woman's love for two young men.
-Antwerp, 1940.
-Lieve marries Adriaan, a Flemish idealist who is drawn towards Germany by the occupation to the Eastern Front.
-She shelters the resistant François in 1942 and discovers with him what love is really about.
+Antwerp, Belgium, 1940.
+Lieve (Marie-Christine Barrault) marries Adriaan (Rutger Hauer), a Flemish idealist, who is drawn towards Germany by the occupation to the Eastern Front.
+She shelters the resistant François (Roger Van Hool) in 1942 and discovers with him what love is really about.
 At the liberation, she's reunited with a bruised and sentenced Adriaan.
 In spite of her passion for François, she cannot bring herself to abandon him in these trying circumstances.
 But she slowly drifts away from her husband, while she senses that François, who is monopolized by his career, is slowly drifting away from her.

 The film was selected as the Belgian entry for the Best Foreign Language Film at the 52nd Academy Awards, but was not accepted as a nominee.
 See more